AjayLama08/ThAmCo-ICA/ThAmCo.Catering/README.md

 1. **Database Migrations**: Keeping the database schema updated with new features like food items, orders, and event assignments was crucial and complex.
 2. **API Design**: Building a RESTful API for managing catering services required a clear structure to handle food orders efficiently.
-3. **Concurrency**: Managing simultaneous food orders and updates without conflicts was a significant challenge.

 ## Alternative Solutions